zipcpu by ZipCPU

 - 32-bit.
 All registers, addresses, and instructions are 32-bits in length.
 While the byte-size itself was at one time 32-bits, the CPU now handles 8-bit bytes like all other CPUs

 - A RISC CPU.
-The ZipCPU does not implement any microcode for executing instructions.
-Instructions nominally complete in one cycle each, with exceptions for multiplies, divides, memory accesses, and (sometime) floating point instructions.
+Instructions nominally complete in one cycle each, with exceptions for multiplies, divides, memory accesses, and (eventually) floating point instructions.

 - A load/store architecture.
 Only load and store instructions may access memory.

 - Wishbone compliant.
 All memory and peripherals are accessed across a single wishbone bus.

 - A Von-Neumann architecture, meaning that both instructions and data share a common bus.

 - A pipelined architecture, having stages for prefetch, decode, read-operand(s), a combined stage containing the ALU, memory, divide, and floating point units, and then the final write-back stage.

 - A two mode machine: supervisor and user, with each mode having a different access level.